sap-tutorials/eda/tutorials/setup-aem/setup-aem.md

     ![Create event service broker details](./assets/create-broker-details.png)

-3. Click **Create Service** button and wait for the service to be created.
+3. Choose the **Create Service** button and wait for the service to be created.
 This can take a couple of minutes.

 > For simplicity purposes you will refer to the event broker service as `AMER-USEast-Broker` in this tutorial.
 In this case, the name of the event broker service reflects the region where the broker is located but you can name it whatever you want.